About Blue Marine Foundation (BLUE)

 We want to see at least 30% of the world’s ocean under effective protection by 2030 and the other 70% managed in a responsible way.

-Over the past 11 years, BLUE has achieved a huge amount for ocean conservation.
+Since 2010, Blue Marine has achieved a huge amount for ocean conservation.
 Here are some of our achievements:

 2018: Azerbaijan declared the first MPA in the Caspian Sea, the largest inland body of water on the planet.
 The new MPA will seek to protect six significant marine species on the brink of extinction.

-2016: In 2016, BLUE secured the creation of a no-take zone in 52.6 per cent of Ascension Island’s waters.
+2016: In 2016, Blue Marine secured the creation of a no-take zone in 52.6 per cent of Ascension Island’s waters.

 The climate is changing and we must drastically cut our greenhouse gas emissions and stop using fossil fuels.
 Climate change is already impacting the ocean.
 Choose a journey and explore how maintaining ocean health is essential for both people and planet in a changing climate.